PREAMBLE AND SUMMARY

 1.1.1.
 Energy policy

-The National Power Policy 2013, issued by the Government of Pakistan, aims to develop an efficient and consumer centric power generation, transmission and distribution system that meets the needs of the people and boosts the economy of the country in a sustainable and affordable manner.
-The goals of the policy are explicitly defined, as are the targets and also the extent of which the explicit targets will be met, in turn gauging the success of the policy.
-Targets of the prescribed policy include: completely eliminating load shedding; decreasing the average cost of electricity generation to below Rs 10/kW·h; decreasing transmission and distribution losses from 23–25% to 16%; increasing revenue collection from 85% to 95%; and reducing the time required for decision making at the ministry level or other related departments to a minimum.
+The National Power Policy 2013 issued by the Government aimed to develop an efficient and consumer-centric power generation, transmission and distribution system that could meet the needs of the people and boost the economy of the country in a sustainable and affordable manner.
+The goals of the policy were explicitly defined, as were the resulting targets and the extent of meeting the targets, which would gauge the success of the policy.
+Targets of the prescribed policy included complete elimination of load shedding; decreasing the average cost of electricity generation to below 10 Pakistani rupee/kWh; a decrease in transmission and distribution losses from 23–25% to 16%; an increase in the revenue collection from the current 85% to 95%; and a reduction in the time required for decision making at the ministry level or other related departments to a minimum.

-In 2015, the Government issued the Power Generation Policy 2015 to facilitate private investment in the power sector.
-The policy offers the private sector incentives not only to set up new power generation projects but also to invest in public sector power generation projects in a different phase of development or those that are already developed and are looking for divestment.
-The objectives of this policy are to have sufficient power generation capacity in the country at the least cost, prioritize of the use of indigenous resources, facilitate all stakeholders and safeguard the environment.
+In 2015, the Government introduced the Power Generation Policy 2015 to facilitate private investment in the power sector.
+The policy offers the private sector incentives to not only set up new power generation projects but also to invest in public sector power generation projects in a different phase of development or already developed and looking for divestment.
+The objectives of this policy are to have sufficient least cost power generation capacity in the country, prioritizing utilization of indigenous resources, facilitating all stakeholders involved in the transaction and safeguarding the environment.